Suzanne Lacore

 Suzanne Lacore was a French politician representing the SFIO (French Section of the Workers' International).
-She was born on 30 May 1875 in Beyssac (Corrèze, France); she died on 6 November 1975 in Milhac d'Auberoche (Dordogne, France).
+She was born on 30 May 1875 in Beyssac (Corrèze, France); she died on 6 November 1975 in Milhac d'Auberoche (Dordogne, France) at the age of 100.

 Childhood and education

 Suzanne Lacore was born to a rather well-off family.
 In 1887, she was sent to a boarding school run by nuns, preparing girls to the Brevet élémentaire ((French), approximately equivalent to the present British "GCSE" (General Certificate of Secondary Education) / Scottish "Standard Grade"), while giving them a substantial catholic education.
-Having passed this examination, she then passed in the competitive entrance examination for the École normale d'institutrices ((French), a school specifically intended to educate future primary school teachers), where she studied for three years (1891-1894) and passed the Brevet supérieur.
+Having passed this examination, she then passed in the competitive entrance examination for the École normale d'institutrices ((French), a school specifically intended to educate future primary school teachers), where she studied for three years (1891–1894) and passed the Brevet supérieur.

 Career

 In early life, Suzanne Lacore was a teacher (as of 1894) and, later – uninterruptedly until she retired (in 1930) –, head teacher of a primary school in the Dordogne.
 She managed her political activities alongside her teaching career.

 She became a militant socialist in 1906.
 At that time, she was the only woman in her area to be a member of a political party.
 She was leader of the Comité national des femmes socialistes ((French) "National committee of socialist women") and wrote articles for local, regional and national newspapers.

 On 4 June 1936 she became one of three women ministers in the Front populaire ((French) "Popular Front"), along with Cécile Brunschvicg and Irène Joliot-Curie, at a time when women could neither vote nor be elected.
 She was appointed Under-Secretary of State for Child Protection in Léon Blum's first government, reporting to Henri Sellier; Alice Jouenne served as Lacore's chef de Cabinet.
 She remained in office until June 21, 1937.

 During her tenure, in addition to a reform of the Assistance Publique ((French) "Social care for abandoned children"), Suzanne Lacore, as a Minister, thought up a comprehensive set of measures relating to deficient children, deprived children, and to leisure.
 She instituted the visiteuses sociales ((French) "female social visitors") and training courses for young female workers.
 She also took measures to give support to abandoned children.

 Afterwards, Suzanne continued to publish booklets, to write newspaper articles and to make speeches.
 In particular, she stressed the benefits of nursery schools, demonstrating why it was important for a child to be educated from an early age.
 Her last book was published when she was 75.
 There are several streets, schools and nurseries named after her in France.